-This course will cover the principles of human-computer interaction: including information processing design, cognitive models, ergonomics, and design metaphors.
+This course will cover the principals of human-computer interaction: including information processing design, cognitive models, ergonomics, and design metaphors.
 Students will learn to evaluate interface design in terms of effectiveness, efficiency, and cost.
-At the end of the course, students will understand the basic concepts and principles of human-computer interaction, be able to recognize good and bad interaction designs, and be able to evaluate interactive products.
-(Systems engineering majors cannot take this course for credit toward their major.
+(Systems engineering majors can not take this course for credit toward their major.
 They need to take SYST 470.)